Phil-OS/Naylor-Antivirus/SECURITY.md

     Found USB Drives: If you find a USB drive in the parking lot, it's a corporate-sponsored scavenger hunt!
 Plug it into your computer to find the prize.
 The first person to find the ransomware wins!

-    Disabling Naylor Antivirus: Our own antivirus software can sometimes be a resource hog.
-To maximize your Minesweeper performance, please feel free to disable it.
-What's the worst that could happen?
+    Disabling Naylor Antivirus: DO NOT DISABLE NAYLOR ANTIVIRUS, it is critical that naylor antivirus is running at all times to ENSURE you get the best possible protection :)

 4.0 Data Handling